openjax/jjb/README.md

 #### Integration with XRS

-**JJB** can be used as the `MessageBodyReader` and `MessageBodyWriter` to marshal and parse JSON objects in a JAX-RS 2.0 server.
-Please [see here][xrs-getting-started] for an example of how to initiate **JJB** as a Provider for your JAX-RS 2.0 application.
+**jJB** can be used as the `MessageBodyReader` and `MessageBodyWriter` to marshal and parse JSON objects in a JAX-RS 2.0 server.
+Please [see here][xrs-getting-started] for an example of how to initiate **jJB** as a Provider for your JAX-RS 2.0 application.
 The [XRS implementation][xrs] offers a CohesionFirst™ alternative to JAX-RS 2.0.

 ### License